Asupkay/Cryptocurrency-Tracker-Vector/README.md

 10. exmo.com

 ### Notes on Errors
-* "parsing error": This will be returned on the exchange's bid place if the GET request returns something other than JSON.
+* `parsing error`: This will be returned on the exchange's bid place if the GET request returns something other than JSON.
 This may mean the exchange is down right now and experiencing an error.
-* "bid find error" & "ask find error": This means the website returned something other than what was expected.
+* `bid find error` & `ask find error`: This means the website returned something other than what was expected.
 This may mean that the API is under maintenance
-* "request timed out": This means that the website did not return a response before your timeout period expired
+* `request timed out`: This means that the website did not return a response before your timeout period expired

 ### Example 1 - Default GET Request